 Little Colds Multi-Symptom Side Effects

-Note: This page contains information about the side effects of acetaminophen / dextromethorphan / phenylephrine.
-Some of the dosage forms included on this document may not apply to the brand name Little Colds Multi-Symptom.
+Note: This document contains side effect information about acetaminophen / dextromethorphan / phenylephrine.
+Some dosage forms listed on this page may not apply to the brand name Little Colds Multi-Symptom.

 For Healthcare Professionals

 Serotonin syndrome has been reported with concomitant use of dextromethorphan and either a monoamine oxidase inhibitor (MAOI) or a serotonergic drug such as a selective serotonin reuptake inhibitor (SSRI).
 Serotonin syndrome causes changes in mental status, restlessness, myoclonus, hyperreflexia, diaphoresis, shivering, tremor, and hypertension.[Ref]

 Uncommon (0.1% to 1%): Drowsiness, dizziness, fatigue, dystonias (dextromethorphan)